 John currently serves on the General Services, Higher Education, Judicial - Criminal, and Labor and Transportation Committees, where he oversees spending of tax dollars by state agencies and public universities, is able to contribute his experience to criminal justice reform, criminal law updates, and probation and parole revisions, and interacts on issues such as wage theft, nurse staffing, DUI license suspensions, and more.

-John and his wife, Julie, live in Lockport with their three sons, Colin, Jack and Charlie, and their Golden Retriever, Circe.
+He and his wife, Julie, live in Lockport with their three sons, Colin, Jack and Charlie, and their Golden Retriever, Circe.